First Avenue Master Class

 A mobile & desktop case study explores modernizing an iconic brand and introducing a new target audience to bridge virtual musical education with master musicians during a pandemic.
 As a nationally recognized music venue and thriving staple in the Minneapolis music scene, First Avenue shuttered its doors as the world faced a global pandemic.

 In March of 2020, venues worldwide were closed indefinitely ending all in-person live concerts everywhere.
 At the same time, schools adopted distance learning as the pandemic raged on.
-Band rooms, studio equipment and one-on-one lessons with their teachers were unavailable.
+Band rooms, studio equipment and one-on-one lessons with their teachers were unavailable and sat silent.
 Performances and interaction with their band was also absent from daily routines.

 • Popular influencers want to connect with their fans, let them by offering Master Classes with them